I love giving tips and tricks on how to use popular computer programs.

-With the Insert Table option open, we need to configure the table, which will we do in the next step.
+With the Insert Table option open, we need to configure the table, which we will do in the next step.

 Step 5: Configure the Microsoft Word Table

-We have to create a table large enough--ideally, the same dimensions as the data--to receive the Microsoft Excel table data we want to paste into it.
+We have to create a table large enough—ideally the same dimensions as the data—to receive the Microsoft Excel table data we want to paste into it.
 To create a table in Word, we have to define the number of rows and columns.
 To do that, we use the information we got in Step 2.